Generic Name: dextromethorphan/guaifenesin/phenylephrine (dex-troe-meth-OR-fan/gwye-FEN-eh-sin/fen-ill-EF-rin)

 - if you have allergies to medicines, foods, or other substances

-- if you have a chronic cough, chronic obstructive pulmonary disease (COPD), or other lung problems (eg, asthma, chronic bronchitis, emphysema), or if your cough produces large amounts of mucus
+- if you have a chronic cough, lung problems (eg, asthma, chronic bronchitis, emphysema), or chronic obstructive pulmonary disease (COPD), or if your cough occurs with large amounts of mucus

 Some MEDICINES MAY INTERACT with Broncotron-D suspension.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Beta-blockers (eg, propranolol), catechol-O-methyltransferase (COMT) inhibitors (eg, tolcapone), furazolidone, indomethacin, MAOIs (eg, phenelzine), or tricyclic antidepressants (eg, amitriptyline) because they may increase the risk Broncotron-D suspension's side effects
+- Beta-blockers (eg, propranolol), catechol-O-methyltransferase (COMT) inhibitors (eg, tolcapone), furazolidone, indomethacin, MAO inhibitors (eg, phenelzine), or tricyclic antidepressants (eg, amitriptyline) because the risk of Broncotron-D suspension's side effects may be increased

 - Digoxin or droxidopa because the risk of irregular heartbeat or heart attack may be increased